 Buying baby feeding products Baby bottles and teats

-The Department of Health recommends exclusively breast-feeding for the first six months of your baby's life to give him or her the best start.
+The NHS recommends exclusively breast-feeding for the first six months of your baby's life to give him or her the best start.
 Breast milk gives babies all the nutrients they need, and helps protect them from infection and disease.

-But you might not be able to breast-feed your baby, or may choose not to.
-Whether you then feed your baby with expressed breast milk or with formula, choosing the right bottle is important.
+Even if you don't breast feed - you might not be able to or may choose not to - and no matter whether you then feed your baby with expressed breast milk or with formula, choosing the right bottle is important.

 Finding the right bottle for their baby is a task many parents find troublesome.
 That’s because different bottles, and different teats, suit different babies.
 Here we take a look at the various types of bottles and teats available.